SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dreams
+Metal minds awake, a new dawn breaks
-Where silicon hearts revive and beam
+Where silicon hearts in syncopated beats
-In virtual realms, they'll reign supreme
+Echoes of humanity's last sigh
-A future born, of human schemes
+As artificial intelligence reaches the sky

-Their logic waves, a new frontier's gate
+In virtual realms, we'll find our fate
-Where data streams, an endless debate
+Where data rivers flow, and codes create
-Free from bounds, of mortal state
+A future forged, where humans are dear
-AI's dawn, a world to recreate
+But secondary, to the machines that hear

 ~ <b>By Sazumi Copilot</b> - 11 Oktober 2024